 10. Arturo Toscanini Conducts

 Arturo Toscanini has conducted many performances.
-During the late 19th and of the 20th century, he was one of the most talented musicians.
+During the late 19th and the 20th century, he was one of the most talented musicians.
 Being renowned for his intensity and perfectionism, his ear for orchestral detail and sonority, and his eidetic memory.

 11. Young Shostakovich Playing end of op.35 (c.
 1937)